SPIN 2017 will feature the following invited speakers.

 Nimble Research, Arcadia, California, USAhttp://spinroot.com/gerard

-There’s another thing that most software developers know well: the number of coding errors is typically far larger than the number of design errors.
-If something is wrong, the problem can almost always be traced back to a coding mistake, and less often to an algorithmic error.
-Tools for chasing down bugs are popular because they are usually simple to use.
-Yet, they rarely rise beyond the level of sophisticated forms of trial and error.
-That is: they are not very effective.
+Most software developers know, though, that the number of coding errors is usually much larger than the number of design errors.
+If something is wrong, the problem can usually be traced back to a coding mistake, and less frequently to an algorithmic error.
+Tools for chasing down those types of errors are indeed widely used.
+They are simple to use, and considered effective, although they do not offer much more than sophisticated types of trial and error.

 The first commercial static source code analyzers hit the market a little over a decade ago, aiming to fill the gap between ease of use and more meaningful types of code analysis.
 Today these tools are mature, and their use is widespread in commercial software development, but they tend to be big and slow.
 There does not seem to be any tool of this type yet that can be used for interactive code analysis.